jamarier/tweeproblems/README.md

 * "..." (three '.')
 Following text (in same line too) is _follow_.
 * "---" (three '-') Following text (in same line too) is _note_.

+It is more confortable to use '|' marker of yaml format to write multiline text of gates.

 The gate is interpreted as a FSM.
 It starts as _text_, and switch with each mark.
 There isn't limit in order or amount or markers.